 The PhD in Business Administration is a doctoral program, which is pursued by students holding Master's degree.
 The program's objective is for the student to develop research expertise in one of the following fields:

 - Consumer Behavior

 - Energy Management

 - Marketing, Strategy, and Innovation

 Our program offers a unique combination of strengths.
-We have brought together the following key advantages to create a program that will prepare our graduates to work at leading international business schools:
+Through a “learning by doing” approach of research and a strong training in research methods, our PhD program prepares our graduates to work at leading international business schools.

 Extensive methodological and theoretical training